meiaalsup/oldwebsite/_pages/about.md

 Global](http://www.enernetglobal.com/), and
 [Clean Power Research](https://www.cleanpower.com/).

-I am an all things sustainability nerd.
-Specifically I am excited about sustainable agriculture, transportation, and energy.
-I am currently volunteering as a [Climate Voice](https://climatevoice.org/about/) ambassador helping give power to the collective voice of the masses.
+I am an all things sustainability nerd - and am especially excited about agriculture, transportation, and energy.
+I am currently volunteering as a [Climate Voice](https://climatevoice.org/about/) ambassador helping enable the power of the collective voice of the masses.

-I am also an avid cyclist, backpacker, and outdoor adventurer.
+I am also an avid road cyclist, backpacker, and outdoor adventurer.
 When not exploring the outdoors, I am often salsa dancing, doodling on the flute, practicing my broken Mandarin and Spanish, or experimenting with plant based ingredients in the kitchen.